About Rebecca McDevitt

 and Fun Facts

-Rebecca’s music taste is deeply personal, shaped by the artists who soundtracked her life.
-Her favorite albums include:
+Rebecca’s music taste comes from the artists who shaped her through every era of life.
+Some of her favorite albums include:

 -